grafana/grafana/docs/sources/datasources/tempo/query-editor/index.md

 To learn more about how to query by TraceQL, refer to the [TraceQL documentation](/docs/tempo/latest/traceql).

-You can create TraceQL queries using the Query editor or using Search query tab.
+You can create TraceQL queries using the Query editor or using **Search** query type.

 [//]: # 'Include content for preview of Search tab featuring TraceQL query builder'